heloint/next-double-range-slider/README.md

 ===================

 This Next.js project contains a range slider component with double thumbs on the **"/exercise1"** route.
-The component by default is feeding from a mock route handler on the "/api/range-values/random" route to get random mock data.
+The component by default is feeding from a mock route handler on the "/api/range-values/normal" route to get normal use case mock data.

 ## Getting Started